andre-st/wahoo-utils/README.md

 Program parameter `--delete` removes all auto-POIs without adding new ones.

 3. Requires:
 	- Linux
 	- Python 3
-- `setup.sh` downloads all dependencies to the subdirectory `local`, so your system stays clean after deletion
+	- `setup.sh` downloads all dependencies to the project's subdirectory `local`, so your system stays clean after deletion

+4. Observations / Disadvantes:
+	- heart-icon only for different POI types; maybe "poiType" in the database table changes appearance? perhaps unpacked BoltApp could give answers

-4. Other Approaches:
+5. Other Approaches:
 	- native function on the device: "Save my location" = no manual coordinates
 	- adding POIs manually via smartphone companion app = pain
 	- self generated maps with POI-symbols = best approach but nasty setup and regular generation needs lot of time and disk space